PReMiuM: An R Package for Profile Regression Mixture Models using Dirichlet Processes: Example models

+where $w_{j} \sim \mbox{Bernoulli}(p_w)$.
+Therefore, additional parameters $\rho_j$ and $w_j$ are introduced into $\Lambda$.
+Here, $\alpha_{\rho}$ and $\beta_{\rho}$ are fixed, and can be specified by the user.
+The parameter $p_w$ is set equal to 0.5 by default, but it can also be specified by the user, also allowing for the atom at zero to be removed.
+The binary nature of $\gamma_{c,j}$ means that direct Gibbs updates can be used.
+This is an approach that allows for local cluster specific covariate selection, considering the $\gamma_{c,j}$ parameters, as well as global covariate selection, considering the overall selection probabilities $\rho_j$.

-An alternative approach to the variable selection presented above, is a more traditional ``hard'' (binary) cluster specific variable selection.
-Under this model, each mixture component $c$ has an associated vector $\gamma_c=(\gamma_{c,1},\gamma_{c,2},\ldots,\gamma_{c,J})$, where $\gamma_{c,j}$ is a binary random variable that determines whether covariate $j$ is important to mixture component $c$.
-This allows us to write
+An alternative approach to the variable selection presented above is a type of {\it soft} variable selection, where each covariate $j$, is associated with a latent variable $\zeta_j$, taking values in $[0,1]$, which informs whether variable $j$ is important in terms of supporting a mixture distribution.
+We define the new composite parameters as,

-which, as in the first variable selection model, is substituted into Equation \ref{eqn:discretemix} in place of $\phi_{c,j,k}$, to provide the likelihood for the covariate model.
-Under this model, each parameter vector $\Theta_c$ is extended by $\gamma_c$.
-We use the same prior specification (and hence posterior conditionals) as the original paper, in particular introducing additional parameters $\rho_j$ for each $j=1,2,\ldots,J$ into $\Lambda$.
-We also observe that using this alternative approach, the binary nature of $\gamma_{c,j}$ means that direct Gibbs updates for $\phi_{c,j,k}$ can still be used (albeit with slightly altered Dirichlet distributions).
+which, as in the first variable selection model, is substituted into Equation~\ref{eqn:discretemix} in place of $\phi_{c,j,k}$, to provide the likelihood for the covariate model.
+Similarly to the first specification, we consider a sparsity inducing prior for $\zeta_{j}$ with an atom at zero, so that

+where $v_{j} \sim \mbox{Bernoulli}(p_w)$.
+The parameter $p_w$ is set equal to 0.5 by default, but it can also be specified by the user, also allowing for the atom at zero to be removed.
+Conjugacy for $\phi_{c,j}$ is no longer retained, meaning that Metropolis-within-Gibbs updates are necessary.
+We use adaptive Random-walk-Metropolis proposals.
+The second alternative approach only allows for global variable selection and, in principle, is less likely to encounter mixing problems, compared to the more elaborate first formulation.
+Nevertheless, we have not yet observed considerable mixing problems when adopting either approach using PReMiuM.
+For extended details of the conditional posteriors and updating strategy the interested reader is referred to \cite{PMH12}.